niklasbuschmann/contrast/README.md

 ## Installation (recommended)

 Just fork the repo and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.

-*Note:* If you want to use this theme in a subfolder, then you need to create a `gh-pages` branch in your repo.

 ## Installation (jekyll-remote-theme method)